epicnessinha/Petland/README.md

 ### Firefox

-(Currently is still not available in the other browser due to CORS issues)
+Currently is still not available in the other browsers due to CORS issues.

 ### Developing